The Job and Container Specifications

 Parameter substitution is applied to The values provided in the

-maps.
+EnvironmentSpec maps.
 A parameter has one of two forms:

-environment variable in the candidate map, without the current element’s map applied.
+$env{FOO}evaluates to the value of the client’sFOOenvironment variable.$prev{FOO}evaluates to the value of theFOOenvironment variable in the candidate map, without the current element’s map applied.

 It is an error if the referenced variable doesn’t exist.
-However, :-
+However, :- can be

-used to provide a default value, like $env{VAR:-default}
+used to provide a default value, like $env{VAR:-default}.

 Environment-Variable Examples